breakfastcerealkillr/MovieHelix/README.md

 # MovieHelix
-Comparison engine that find any and commonalities between two specified movies
+Comparison engine that finds any and commonalities between two specified movies Currently using native dataset for POC, will transition to publicly available API